-Club Sports - The University of Central Arkansas Club Sports program is administered by Campus Recreation who offer guidance and advisement to officially recognized student club sports.
+Club Sports - The University of Central Arkansas Club Sports program is administered by Campus Recreation who offer guidance and advice to officially recognized student club sports.

 A club sport is a University recognized student organization formed by individuals with a common interest in a sport.
-A club sports primary goal is to promote and develop an interest in a particular sport and recruit new members.
+The primary goal of a club sport is to promote and develop interest in a particular sport and recruit new members.
 Clubs may be recreational, competitive, or be involved in any combination of elements.

 Each club is formed, organized, governed and administered by the student membership of that particular club.
 The keys to success of this program are member recruitment and retention, student leadership, involvement, and participation.
 Clubs are governed by the rules and regulations applying to all the University recognized student organizations, and those policies and procedures established by the Campus Recreation Club Sports Program.
-Contact Logan Wile 501-450-5162
+Contact Logan Wile (501) 450-5162.